docker/docs/content/manuals/docker-hub/service-accounts.md

 > [!NOTE]
 >
 > All paid Docker subscriptions include up to 5000 pulls per day per authenticated user.
 If you require a higher number of pulls, you can purchase an Enhanced Service Account add-on.
+Note that you can only purchase an Enhanced Service Account add-on if you are on a current Service Account agreement.

 ## Enhanced Service Account add-on tiers